Patrick Ricard (American football): Professional career

-Baltimore Ravens
+2017

 After going undrafted, Ricard signed with the Baltimore Ravens on May 5, 2017.
 During the offseason, he spent time practicing on both offense and defense with the Ravens.
 During the preseason, he played defensive end and fullback.
+Ricard would replace veteran Kyle Juszczyk, who had signed with the San Francisco 49ers during free agency in the 2017 offseason, as the Ravens' fullback.
 He made the 53-man roster as the only fullback on the team.
 In Week 8 against the Miami Dolphins, he recorded a one-yard reception for the first catch of his NFL career.
 In Week 13 against the Detroit Lions, he recorded a three-yard reception for his first professional touchdown.

+2018

+In his second season, Ricard did not record any rushing or receiving statistics on offense.
+He recorded 4 tackles (one tackle for a loss) and a quarterback hit on defense.
+He played in 10 and started 2 games in his second season, playing 96 snaps on offense, 140 snaps on defense, and 45 snaps on special teams.

+2019

-In Week 1 of the 2019 season against the Miami Dolphins, Ricard caught a one-yard touchdown pass, his lone touchdown of the season, from Lamar Jackson in a 59–10 blowout victory.
+In Week 1 of the 2019 season against the Dolphins, Ricard caught a one-yard touchdown pass, his lone touchdown of the season, from Lamar Jackson in a 59–10 blowout victory.
 In Week 10 against the Cincinnati Bengals, Ricard strip sacked Ryan Finley, his first sack and forced fumble of his career, with the ball being picked up by Tyus Bowser and returned 33 yards for a touchdown.
 The Ravens routed the Bengals 49–13.
 On December 3, 2019, Ricard signed a two-year contract extension with the Ravens through the 2021 season.
 Nine days later in Week 15 against the New York Jets, Ricard partially blocked a 49-yard field goal attempt by Sam Ficken in a 42–21 win.
 On offense, Ricard finished the regular season with eight catches for 47 yards and a touchdown.
 On defense and special teams, he had nine tackles, one sack and forced fumble, one pass breakup, and the aforementioned blocked field goal.
 He was selected to his first Pro Bowl.
+Ricard played 342 offensive snaps, 140 defensive snaps, and 102 special teams snaps during the 2019 season.

+2020

-In 2020, Ricard for the first time in his professional career did not appear in any plays on defense.
+In 2020, Ricard did not record any snaps on defense for the first time in his professional career.
 Ricard was placed on the reserve/COVID-19 list by the Ravens on November 27, 2020, and activated on December 7, 2020.
 On January 6, 2022, Ricard suffered a knee injury and was placed on Injured Reserve.
+In 2020, Ricard had 1 rushing attempt for -1 yards and 9 receptions on 12 targets for 45 yards and a touchdown.

+2021

+In 2021, Ricard recorded 4 rushing yards on 2 attempts and caught 8 out of 13 targets for 63 yards and a touchdown.